-This is a follow-up to my recent post Roth IRA Contribution vs. Emergency Fund Savings, where I suggested that people should just fund their Roth IRAs first over an Emergency Fund.
-Basically, this is because anyone can withdraw their Roth IRA contributions at any time, without penalty.
+This is a follow-up to my post Roth IRA Contribution vs. Emergency Fund Savings, where I suggested that people should just fund their Roth IRAs first over an Emergency Fund.
+The simple reasoning was that anyone can withdraw their Roth IRA contributions at any time, without penalty.
 (Not earnings, just contributions.)
-Put in $4,000, and you can take out $4,000 later – be it one day later, one week later, or one decade later.
-But some concerns were raised about the validity of that assumption, so I wanted to iron that out here using the IRA Bible, aka IRS Publication 590.
+Put in $5,000, and you can take out $5,000 later – be it one day later, one week later, or one decade later.
+But some concerns were raised about the validity of that assumption, so I wanted to iron that out here using IRS Publication 590.

 First, we head to the Roth IRA section, specifically the subsection called Are Distributions Taxable?.
 Here, the first sentence states: